jermseesghosts/OBSIDIAN/README.md

 Each phase has defined pre-conditions, a capability cluster, mandatory named tests, exit criteria, and forensic demonstrations required before the next phase is authorized.
 A phase is COMPLETE or IN PROGRESS.
 Nothing in between.

-**Phase 0 is complete.** Twelve founding documents written before a single line of operational code.
+**Phase 0 is complete.** Eleven founding documents written before a single line of operational code.
 The architecture is specified before the implementation exists.
 Bones before muscles.

-**Phase 1A is complete.** Four data source connectors, the ingestion orchestrator, and the enhancement layer — cross-source contradiction detection, adversarial flow detection, VIX-conditioned cadence, and the replay buffer.
-23 tests.
-All passing.
+**Phase 1A is active.** Four data source connectors and the ingestion orchestrator.
+The system's eyes open first.

-**Phase 1B is complete.** Two idempotent SQL migrations applied to the live Supabase project.
-Eleven tables live.
-Four cryptographic chains initialized.
-Lamport sequence seeded.
-Append-only RLS confirmed on all audit tables.
-Five Python DB-layer classes.
-38 tests.
-All passing.

-**Phase 1C is active.** The Glass Room.
-Eight agents.
-The deliberation engine that earns conviction.

 ---

 ## The Document Operating System

-OBSIDIAN is governed by twelve founding documents.
+OBSIDIAN is governed by eleven founding documents.
 Every build session reads them.
 Every architectural change is documented in them.
 No code exists without them.

 ```
 CLAUDE.md                  Four governing axioms.
 The mission.
 The posture.